Staffordshire Smallbore Rifle Association Badge.

 3. The validity of the Range Safety Certificate is conditional on compliance with these Range Standing Orders.
 You should note that should you fail to comply with these orders you are also in breach of the conditions of issue of your Firearms Certificate.

-Range Standing Orders
+Range Standing Orders - August 2023 Onwards

-These Range Standing Orders must be strictly adhered to.
+These Range Standing Orders must be followed:

-1. Firing may not start on all outdoor ranges (A,B,C,D) before 9:00am and must cease by dusk or 7:00pm, whichever is the later.
+1. Firing may not start on any outdoor range (A, B, C or D) before 9am and must cease by dusk or 9pm whichever is the earlier.
+Shooters must leave the range by 10pm at the latest.

 Range